BenKosSoft/3Dreconstruction/README.md

 ## Getting Started
 There are two parts to this project: _Calibration Step_ & _Object Reconstruction Step_

-1. **Calibration Step:**
+_**1. Calibration Step:**_

 In this step the camera that will be used for the experiment should be calibrated (to accurately remove camera distortion) by using a calibration rig by taking ~15-20 images of this rig from different angles.

 Input images from the camera that will be used in experiment can be provided by changing the **lines 11-24** in  _"CalibrateCamera.m"_, which are:
 ```matlab
 imageFileNames = {'CalibrationImages/2/20170110_233339.jpg',...
     'CalibrationImages/2/20170110_233343.jpg',...